Alro Steel Foundation - Funder Overview

 Personal Connection: Al Glick's experience receiving care at Henry Ford Jackson Hospital directly inspired the $8 million healthcare workforce initiative.
 Personal experiences and long-standing relationships appear to drive major giving decisions.

 Manufacturing Education Excellence: Randy Glick's statement about supporting workforce development in "manufacturing, welding and precision machining" reflects the foundation's roots in the steel and metals industry.
-Programs demonstrating excellence in these fields align with foundation values.
+Programmes demonstrating excellence in these fields align with foundation values.

 Key Takeaways for Grant Writers